A climate change guide that is truly teacher-friendly

 So not only is The Teacher-Friendly Guide to Climate Change among the very best resources available for anybody teaching about climate change, it promises to remain so in the future.
 NCSE recommends it without reservation.

-NCSE Director of Teacher Support Lin Andrews
+NCSE Director of Education Lin Andrews

 Short Bio

-Lin Andrews is NCSE Director of Eduation.
+Lin Andrews is NCSE Director of Education.

 andrews@ncse.ngo